 Lucas, an employee, wishes to obtain a master's degree

 Lucas, 35, wishes to prepare for a master's degree in Business Management as ongoing training, and is wondering what support he is entitled to.
 Registration costs EUR 5,000, and the course will be held over two years, on Fridays and Saturdays.
 Lucas submits a request for individual training leave which is granted by his boss.
 If the request is approved by the competent ministry, he may obtain up to 20 days of additional leave while still receiving his salary.
-He also obtains information from the higher education documentation and information centre (Centre de Documentation et d'Information sur l'Enseignement Supérieur - CEDIES) at cedies.lu to find out if the State can grant him financial aid for his higher education studies and/or by directly contacting the Service, at firstname.lastname@example.org.
+In addition, he can find out whether the state can grant him financial aid for his higher education studies at www.mengstudien.lu and/or by contacting the Service directly: email@example.com.

 Financial support – Grants and Loan

 - a basic grant of EUR 1.025,

 - a mobility grant of EUR 1.286, if the applicant studies in a country other than his/her country of residence and pays rent there,

 - a need-based grant of up to EUR 1.995, dependent on the total annual taxable income of the household to which the applicant belongs (a 'household' means parents, parent and spouse/partner, student and spouse/partner),